-Many previous studies showed survival benefit of LTOT in COPD patients with chronic hypoxemia.
-Also with COPD, LTOT may improve patient outcome measures other than survival benefit including quality of life, depression, cognitive function, exercise capacity, and hospital admission rate.
+Many previous studies showed a survival benefit of LTOT in COPD patients with chronic hypoxemia.
+Also, with COPD, LTOT may improve patient outcome measures other than survival benefits, including quality of life, depression, cognitive function, exercise capacity, and hospital admission rate.

 Interstitial Lung Disease (ILD)

-Patients with severe ILD may develop chronic hypoxemia which may lead to poor tissue oxygenation with many subsequent complications and worsen prognosis.
+Patients with severe ILD may develop chronic hypoxemia, which may lead to reduced tissue oxygenation with many subsequent complications and worsen prognosis.
 The use of LTOT in patients with ILD may improve survival and prevent complications.
 There are no randomized controlled trials (RCTs) reporting the LTOT effects in ILD, and so, recommendations for LTOT are extrapolated from evidence in COPD patients.

 There is no evidence of LTOT survival benefits in patients with pulmonary hypertension, except pulmonary hypertension due to COPD.
 But LTOT in pulmonary hypertension may improve tissue oxygenation and prevent complications due to chronic hypoxemia.